blueCFD/Core/_posts/2016-08-04-bluecfd-core-2016-1-ongoing-release.md

 infrastructure, which will be released publicly and for free in the binary release of blueCFD-Core 2016-1.

-Said development insfrastructure is based on [MSys2](https://msys2.github.io/) and instructions for developing in a clean installation of MSys2 will be provided at [openfoamwiki.net](http://openfoamwiki.net), after we've finalized the release of blueCFD-Core 2016-1.
+Said development infrastructure is based on [MSys2](https://msys2.github.io/) and instructions for developing in a clean installation of MSys2 will be provided at [openfoamwiki.net](http://openfoamwiki.net), after we've finalized the release of blueCFD-Core 2016-1.